elastic/cloud-on-k8s/docs/design/0006-sidecar-health.md

 * 1: The Kubernetes-way with a liveness probe + expose an HTTP health endpoint
 * 2: The Kubernetes-way with a readiness probe + expose an HTTP health endpoint
 * 3: Logging-based error reporting
+* 4: Operator polling + events sending + expose an HTTP health endpoint

 ## Decision Outcome

-Chosen option: option 1, because it gives us more flexibility, it's pretty simple to implement and it does not depend on external components.
+Chosen option: option 4, because it gives us more flexibility to take decisions in case of failure, it does not depend on Kubernetes probes/kubelet and it does not depend on external components.

 ### Positive Consequences

+* Collecting the sidecar health from the operator side gives us more options to react to failures
-* Much more flexibility to interact with the pod through the HTTP server in the sidecar
+* Having an HTTP server in the sidecar brings more flexibility to interact with the pod
+* Does not depend on the Kubernetes probes or the Kubelet
 * Minimize external dependencies

 ### Negative Consequences

 * Increase a little the failure domain of the sidecar with the presence of the HTTP server
+* Add complexity and responsability to the operator

 ## Pros and Cons of the Options